spine-examples/todo-list/GETTING-STARTED.md

 # TodoList Example walkthrough

-This is the guide of how to get started developing a system
+This is the guide of how to get started developing a Spine-based system.

 **Syllabus**:
- - Setting up.
-Gradle configurations and modules
+ - Setting up
  - Getting started.
 Defining the model
  - Writing entity types
  - Repositories and routing set up